Tommy Paul (tennis)

-Tommy Paul (born May 17, 1997) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 8, achieved on 9 June 2025, and a doubles ranking of No. 97, achieved on 12 September 2022.
-He has won four ATP Tour titles, and reached a major semifinal at the 2023 Australian Open.
-He won a bronze medal at the 2024 Summer Olympics in men's doubles, partnering Taylor Fritz.
+Thomas John Robert Paul (born May 17, 1997) is an American professional tennis player.
+He reached an Association of Tennis Professionals singles ranking of world No. 8 on June 9, 2025, and a doubles ranking of No. 97 on September 12, 2022.
+He is currently the No. 6 American singles player.

+Paul has won five ATP Tour singles titles, and reached a major semifinal at the 2023 Australian Open.
+He also won a bronze medal at the 2024 Paris Olympics in men's doubles, partnering with Taylor Fritz.

 Junior career

 Paul was consistently one of the highest ranked juniors of his class.
-Paul reached a career-high ITF junior rank of No. 3 on December 9, 2015.
+Paul reached a career-high ITF junior rank of No. 3 on September 14, 2015.

 Paul reached two junior Grand Slam finals in 2015.
 He won the 2015 French Open boys' singles title by defeating fellow American Taylor Fritz in the final in three sets.
 At the same tournament he reached the final in doubles partnering fellow American William Blumberg.
 He also reached the final at the 2015 US Open boys' singles, this time losing to Fritz in three sets.

 Professional career

-2015: Grand Slam debut
+2015: Major debut

 Paul turned pro in 2015.
 Although unusual for an American male, Paul has shown a preference for playing on clay, having won the Junior French Open and his first five ITF Futures singles titles on clay.
 Paul was just the second American boy to win the French Open since John McEnroe in 1977, twenty years before Paul was born.
 He qualified for the main draw of a major for the first time at the 2015 US Open, losing to Andreas Seppi in the first round.